 Christmas Markets in Italy are popular both with the locals and visitors from Europe and the UK.
 The markets known in Italian as Mercatino di Natale are not as numerous or on the same grand scale as the network of Christmas markets in Germany.
 Nevertheless, a visit to an Italian Holiday Market is one to remember, so we didn’t want to miss Christmas Market in Verona last winter.
-After some research we found one in Verona, city of Romance – what better place to experience our first European Christmas market than the fairy tale city of Verona!
+After some research, we found one in Verona, the city of Romance – what better place to experience our first European Christmas market than the fairy tale city of Verona!